Interior Design

 Upon completion of this course, the student will be able to:

-- identify the components of floor plans.
+- differentiate and identify the components of a set of floor plans.

 - create a floor plan to scale with functional furniture arrangements.